takerucam/portfolio/src/content/blogs/blog-1.md

 image:
   url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
   alt: 'The Astro logo with the word One.'
-tags: ['Astro', 'blogging', 'learning in public']
+tags: ['CSS', 'blogging', 'learning in public']
 ---